CROCODILE-CESM/CrocoDash/docs/source/index.rst

-.. crocodile_regional_ruckus documentation master file, created by sphinx-quickstart on Fri Oct 18 11:22:10 2024.
+..
+CrocoDash documentation master file, created by sphinx-quickstart on Fri Oct 18 11:22:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.